Many people who work with stained

 this is not a requirement of commissioning me, it does help me to

-select glasses that match the final design and go together well.
-The
+select glasses that match the final design and go together well,

 times I have done a project this way, not one client has been